bongochong/CombinedPrivacyBlockLists/README.md

 These tools are modified versions of the ones I run on my GNU/Linux box.
 I test them regularly.
 Some of them have dependencies, so make sure you inspect their respective readme files, and that your system has the relevant programs if you plan on using my tools.
 The GNU/Linux scripts should work on OS X, so long as dependencies are met.
 There are [editions for Cygwin](https://github.com/bongochong/CombinedPrivacyBlockLists/tree/master/BLT/Cygwin) as well.
 All of my tools clean up after themselves, and leave no extraneous or intermediary files behind.

-In addition, see the [**Windows Versions of these Tools**](https://github.com/bongochong/CWP-Utilities): Fully functional Windows versions of all the utilities listed above - compatible with both 32 and 64-bit versions of Windows - can be found in my [Combined Windows Privacy Utilities](https://github.com/bongochong/CWP-Utilities) repository.
+In addition, see the [**Windows Versions of these Tools**](https://github.com/bongochong/CWP-Utilities): Fully functional Windows versions of the utilities listed above - compatible with both 32 and 64-bit versions of Windows - can be found in my [Combined Windows Privacy Utilities](https://github.com/bongochong/CWP-Utilities) repository.
 They are friendlier versions of my GNU/Linux tools, bundled with the necessary dependencies, provided with an easy-to-use and coherent interface.

 <p align="center"><img src="https://raw.githubusercontent.com/bongochong/CombinedPrivacyBlockLists/master/NoFormatting/Misc/CPBL-Clacks.gif" alt="GNU Terry Pratchett | Carpentry Get Truth | A.M.K."></p>